thurinsen/thurinse.github.io/about.md

 ### Hobbies and Interests

-My hobbies include music, rpg's and fantasy, physics and astronomy, writing and reading.
+My hobbies include music, RPGs and fantasy, physics and astronomy, writing and reading.

 ### Contact me